TaleWorlds/Documentations/docs/content/english/Authoring Mission Scenes/Script Components/scene_spawn_points_guide.md

 ## How to design fully featured scenes in Bannerlord

 Each scene has own basic necessities to run without crashing and has extras to give better experience to player.
-Designers can check these necessities with "<a href="http://rglwebserver.taleworlds.com:1313/spawn_point_debug_tool/">Spawn Point Debug Tool</a>" to be sure that their scene will not crash.
+Designers can check these necessities with [Spawn Point Debug Tool]({{< ref "spawn_point_debug_tool.md" >}}) to be sure that their scene will not crash.

 ## 1. Town Center Scene